-GUILLERMO D. LUCHANGCO, 84, Filipino, has been a member of the Board of Directors of Ionics, Inc. since 1991.
-He is the Chairman and Chief Executive Officer of the ICCP Group, whose member-companies include among others: Science Park of the Philippines, Inc., a developer of industrial parks; Pueblo de Oro Development Corporation, a developer of residential and township projects; and Manila Exposition Complex, Inc., the owner of the World Trade Center Metro Manila.
+GUILLERMO D. LUCHANGCO, 85, Filipino, has been a member of the Board of Directors of Ionics, Inc. since 1991.
+He is the Chairman and Chief Executive Officer of the ICCP Group, whose member-companies include among others: Science Park of the Philippines, Inc., a developer of industrial parks; Pueblo de Oro Development Corporation, a developer of residential and township projects; and Manila Exposition

+Complex, Inc., the owner of the World Trade Center Metro Manila.
 Mr. Luchangco is the Chairman of Investment & Capital Corporation of the Philippines and ICCP Ventures.
 Before founding ICCP in 1988, he served as Vice Chairman and President of Republic Glass Corporation, a publicly-listed company.
-Between 1969 and 1980, Mr. Luchangco worked with the SGV Group where he rose to the position of Managing Director and Regional Coordinator for management services.
+Between 1969 and 1980, Mr. Luchangco worked with the SGV Group where he rose to the position of Managing Director and Regional Coordinator for Management Services.
 Mr. Luchangco previously served in the Boards of Directors of the following publicly-listed companies in the Philippine Stock Exchange: Phinma Corporation, Trans-Asia Oil & Energy Development Corp., and Roxas & Co., Inc. He holds a Master of Business Administration degree from the Harvard Business School and a Bachelor of Science degree in Chemical Engineering (magna cum laude) from De La Salle University, Philippines.

-MELITON C. QUA, 81, Filipino, held key positions in several companies which included the Philippine Bank of Communications as Senior Vice President, Citibank N.A., as Vice President, Bancnet as Director, and Aqua Holdings, Inc. as Director.
+MELITON C. QUA, 82, Filipino, held key positions in several companies which included the Philippine Bank of Communications as Senior Vice President, Citibank N.A., as Vice President, Bancnet as Director, and Aqua Holdings, Inc. as Director.
 Mr. Qua has been a director of Ionics, Inc. since 1985.
 He is also a director of Ionics EMS, Inc., Ionics Properties, Inc. and Iomni Precision, Inc. He received his Bachelor of Science degree in Business Administration from De La Salle University, Philippines.

 RAYMOND MA.
-C. QUA, 73, Filipino, has been a member of the Board of Directors of Ionics, Inc. since 1985.
-He previously served as Senior Vice President, Treasurer and Compliance Officer of Ionics, Inc. In October 2023, he was elected President and Chief Executive Officer of Ionics, Inc. to serve for the remainder of the term of the late Mr. Lawrence C. Qua.
-Mr. R. Qua is also a director of Ionics Inc.'s subsidiaries, namely Ionics EMS, Inc. (where he is also President and Chief Executive Officer), Iomni Precision, Inc., Ionics Properties, Inc., Ionics Products Solutions, Inc. and Synertronix, Inc. He is the President and Chief Operations Officer of Ionics Properties, Inc. Previously, he was the Senior Vice President and General Manager of Synertronix, Inc. and the Vice President for Administration of Ionics, Inc. Mr. Qua is presently affiliated with various organizations and associations serving as head, ranking officer or member.
+C. QUA, 74, Filipino, has been a member of the Board of Directors of Ionics, Inc. since 1985.
+He previously served as Senior Vice President, Treasurer and Compliance Officer of Ionics, Inc. In October 2023, he was elected President and Chief Executive Officer of Ionics, Inc. Mr. R. Qua is also a director of Ionics Inc.'s subsidiaries, namely Ionics EMS, Inc. (where he is also President and Chief Executive Officer), Iomni Precision, Inc., Ionics Properties, Inc., Ionics Products Solutions, Inc. and Synertronix, Inc. He is the President and Chief Operations Officer of Ionics Properties, Inc. Previously, he was the Senior Vice President and General Manager of Synertronix, Inc. and the Vice President for Administration of Ionics, Inc. Mr. Qua is presently affiliated with various organizations and associations serving as head, ranking officer or member.
 Mr. Qua received his Bachelor of Science degree in Commerce from De La Salle University, Philippines.

-CECILIA Q. CHUA, 71, Filipino, is a director of lonics Inc. from 1997 to 2000 and from 2007 up to present.
-In October 2023, she was appointed Treasurer of lonics Inc. and lonics EMS, Inc. to serve for the remainder of the term of Mr. Raymond C. Qua.
+CECILIA Q. CHUA, 72, Filipino, is a director of Ionics Inc. from 1997 to 2000 and from 2007 up to present.
+She has been the Treasurer of Ionics, Inc. and Ionics EMS, Inc. since October 2023.
 She earned her degree in Bachelor of Science in Food Technology from the University of Sto.
 Tomas in 1978.
 She is the Treasurer of B-Pack Corporation and Vice-President of CQ B-Pack Corporation.
-She has been the NPR Purchasing Manager of lonics EMS Inc., a subsidiary of Ionics, Inc., since 1985.
+She has been the NPR Purchasing Manager of Ionics EMS Inc., a subsidiary of Ionics, Inc., since 1985.
 Her previous corporate affiliations include Interphase Development Systems, Ladtek Inc., Complex Electronics Corporation and Philippine Meat Corporation.

-MONICA SIGUION-REYNA VILLONCO, 70, Filipino, is the President of Whitespace, Inc. She is also a member of the Board of Governors of the Philippine Red Cross and a member of the Board of Directors of Ionics EMS, Inc. Ms. Villonco earned her Bachelor of Fine Arts degree from the College of the Holy Spirit.
+MONICA SIGUION-REYNA VILLONCO, 71, Filipino, is the President of Whitespace, Inc. She is also a member of the Board of Governors of the Philippine Red Cross and a member of the Board of Directors of Ionics EMS, Inc. Ms. Villonco earned her Bachelor of Fine Arts degree from the College of the Holy Spirit.